smarter-project/smarter-cni/README.md

 ## install.sh

-The **install.sh** script installs the above components and will usually need to be run using sudo.
+The **install.sh** script installs the above components and will usually need to be run using sudo:

 ``sudo ./install.sh``

-1. Runs ```install_loopback.sh`` to install the CNI loopback plugin
+1. Runs **install_loopback.sh** to install the CNI loopback plugin
 2. Copies the c2d plugins into the default directory (/opt/cni/bin)
 3. Copies the CNI configuration for the c2d plugin into the default directory (/opt/cni/net.d)
 4. Stops any running instance of the mydns container if present